pepone/redhat-rpm-config/buildflags.md

 side effects in ELF constructors, or for making them available to dynamically loaded plugins.

+### Switching to legacy relative relocations

+By default, ELF objects use the architecture-independent `DT_RELR` mechanism for relative relocations.
+To switch to the older, architecture-specific relocation scheme, add this to the RPM spec file:

+    %undefine _ld_pack_relocs

+This adds `-Wl,-z,pack-relative-relocs` to the linker flags (`LDFLAGS`).

 ### Specifying the build-id algorithm

 If you want to specify a different build-id algorithm for your builds, you